Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Methodology

 In order to study ads that are actually served on misinformation websites, as well as the ad networks that serve them, we develop a fully automated system that visits websites, emulates the behavior of a real user and clicks on ads.

 First, we establish different user profiles (\ie personas) to emulate real users and present a compelling profile to ad networks.
 We form different personas emulating different real-world users so that they receive ads from different advertisers, thus revealing a better picture of the ad ecosystem around misinformation.
 Additionally, we emulate users from various geographic locations in order to (potentially) get ads from both acclaimed companies and brands known worldwide, as well as local advertisers.
-We select Netherlands, Greece and USA as the different vantage points.
-We use a VPN service to set the location of our virtual users and before we begin forming the personas, we use two different geolocation services to ensure that these virtual users indeed appear to be in the specified country.
+We select Netherlands, Greece, and USA as the different vantage points.
+We choose two EU countries since the \cop is an EU Commission initiative.
+Given its self-regulatory nature and potential differences outside the EU, we also include the US to identify ad servings that may not be evident in the EU.
+We use a VPN service to set the location of our virtual users, and before we begin forming the personas, we use two different geolocation services to ensure that these virtual users indeed appear to be in the specified country.
+In order to build a persona, we visit a set of specific websites and expect that third parties will infer the user’s gender and preferences based on the content they consume.
+We describe the methodology we follow to build user profiles in Appendix~\ref{sec:personas}.